passbolt/passbolt_help/_posts/2018-09-06-configure-ldap.md

 0 0 * * * su -c "/var/www/passbolt/bin/cake directory_sync all" -s /bin/bash www-data >> /var/log/cron.log 2>&1
 ```

+## Configure ldap with SSL (ldaps)
+If your configuration doesn't run out of the box with ldaps, you can refer to the [ldap with ssl](/configure/ldap-with-ssl) documentation in order to adjust your config or throubleshoot your issue.

 {% include date/updated.html %}